felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Ok, so I knew how to hold a paperback book.
 Big whoop.
-This didn't change the fact that after reading 10 pages, I still felt like my brain couldn't contain all the information I was reading through.
+This didn't change the fact that after reading 10 pages, I still felt like my brain couldn't contain all the information I was reading.
 If 10 pages of info coming in meant 10 pages of info coming out, that does not count as learning.
 That is the equivalent of passively listening to radio while driving.
 All your mind really records are the ads.